opencast/opencast/docs/guides/developer/docs/admin-ui-ng.md

 This setup may be configured as follows:

-1. Follow the instruction in the Prerequisites section.
+1. Follow the instructions in the Prerequisites section.

 2. Start the mockup webserver by running:
 ```bash